 An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

-The Computer Engineering program is accredited by the Engineering Accreditation Commission of ABET http://www.abet.org.
+The Computer Engineering Department is accredited by the Engineering Accreditation Commission of ABET http://www.abet.org.

 To learn more about the career directions that we set for our alumni, see the CPE Catalog.
 For more information on the abilities of our graduates, see our Program Educational Objectives and Program Learning Outcomes.
 See the College of Engineering website for more information on accreditation.